Quantum-Dynamics-Hub/Quantum-Dynamics-Hub-Education/_episodes/01-introduction.md

     module avail

-   In particular, as the result of our setup steps above, you shall be able to see modules that are installed both as system-wide as as the ones for the current workshop (defined in `/projects/academic/cyberwksp21/Modules`)
+   In particular, as the result of our [.bashrc setup steps](#bashrc-edit) above, you shall be able to see modules that are installed both system-wide as well as the ones needed for the current workshop (defined in `/projects/academic/cyberwksp21/Modules`)

    This screenshot shows modules we will use for the workshop.
 An "L" next to a module indicates that it is currently loaded in the terminal session.